MODULE 3 - Section 6

 Introduction

-In the space, you will find two short-term team stories.
-One story offers an example of a short-term team that uses a wide variety of healthy principles, efficient planning and strong communication.
+Below you will find two short-term team stories.
+One story offers an example of a short-term team that uses a wide variety of healthy principles, efficient planning, and strong communication.
 The other demonstrates a team that overlooks these principles and does not fully engage in good planning and execution.
-As you read, see if you can identify some of the principles and practices (or lack thereof) from Module 1 within each story.
-Keep in mind they are not meant to be prescriptive.
+As you read, see if you can identify some of the principles and practices (or lack thereof) from Module 1.
+These stories are not meant to be prescriptive.
 They are only examples.
-Every short-term team will be different and offers countless opportunities to do things well and to learn from mistakes or things you weren’t aware of.
-It will, however, be self-evident how much less of an impact a short-term team visit will be when healthy practices and principles are ignored or forgotten.
+Every short-term team will be different and offers countless opportunities to do things well, learn from mistakes, and become aware of things you weren’t previously.
+It will be self-evident how much less impactful a short-term team will be when healthy practices and principles are ignored or forgotten.
 The goal here is to give you an idea of what a healthy experience looks like for all involved and what goes into making that happen.

 Team A